-At Broomhall Nursery School we follow ‘The Early Years Foundation Stage (EYFS) looks at the stages of development from birth to the end of the child’s first year in school (reception year).
-These years see the greatest growth and learning for your child.
+At Broomhall Nursery School we follow ‘The Early Years Foundation Stage ‘Statutory Framework (EYFS).
+It covers at the stages of development from birth to the end of the child’s first year in school (reception year).

 The EYFS is based on 4 overarching principles which shape good practice in early years settings:–

-- Positive relationships.
-Children learn to be strong and independent through positive relationships.
+- Children learn to be strong and independent through positive relationships.

 - The framework covers the education and care of your child within the early years setting, including children with additional needs.

 The activities and experiences that we provide for your child will underpin the skills they need to work towards the Early Learning Goals in the following 7 areas: